 5.5.2.1.2 Mapping to physical resources

-For each antenna port used for transmission of the PUSCH, the sequence shall be multiplied with the amplitude scaling factor and mapped in sequence starting with to the resource blocks.
+For each antenna port used for transmission of the PUSCH, the sequence shall be multiplied with the amplitude scaling factor and mapped in sequence starting with to the resource blocks. when the higher-layer parameter ul-DMRS-IFDMA is set and the most recent uplink-related DCI contains the Cyclic Shift Field mapping table for DMRS bit field which indicates the use of Table 5.5.2.1.1-3, and otherwise.